 - Bachelor of technology or bachelor of maritime studies applicants will continue to pay an admission fee, and not a tuition deposit, through the Marine Institute.

 These confirmation deposit do not apply to the Faculty of Medicine who manage its own deposit process.

-The confirmation deposit must be paid through your My Account page in the admissions portal under the Decision History tab and then select Respond Now.
+The confirmation deposit must be paid through your My Account page in the admissions portal; under the Decision History tab, select Respond Now.
 If the deposit is paid by any other method it will not show in the admissions portal and you will not be able to accept your offer.